Life Sciences Summer Undergraduate Research Program (LSSURP)

 The Neuroscience Program features a full ten weeks of research experience in one of the many neuroscience laboratories at the University of Minnesota.
 For the summer program, there are two topics to choose from: neurodegenerative disorders and drug addiction.
 Although it helps to have taken some chemistry and biology coursework, our students traditionally come from a variety of backgrounds.
 We provide a brief classroom “Introduction to Neuroscience” to ensure all our students have a useful level of background knowledge to supplement the laboratory experience they enjoy.
 In addition, there are Neuroscience seminars and presentations to supplement the students’ research experiences.
 The Neuroscience Program is funded by the National Institute of Neurological Disorders and Stroke and the National Institute on Drug Abuse.

 If you are interested in pursuing a combined MD/PhD degree and you meet the requirements below, you should select PreMSTP as one of your options on the application.
 Those accepted will spend 10 weeks in the lab of a physician-scientist, have the opportunity to shadow their lab mentor or another physician-scientist in clinical activities, and have regular interactions with current MSTP students.
 Competitive applicants for the Pre-MSTP program will have: 1) completed their junior year of undergraduate studies at the time of entrance into the pre-MSTP; 2) a minimum undergraduate GPA of 3.5; and 3) a letter of recommendation from a research mentor that speaks to your qualifications for the MD/PhD career track.
-Learn more about the potential 2018 mentors and their research, here are last years mentors.

 Training Research Educators in Minnesota (TREM) program is an NIH funded Institutional Research and Academic Career Development Award (IRACDA).
 TREM trains the next generation of faculty through a balanced 3-year postdoctoral training program in both research and teaching.
 Teacher training is conducted in local community colleges with a historic background of serving underrepresented communities.
 Each year six underrepresented minority students are competitively chosen from the community colleges to take part in LSSURP, conducting research under the mentorship of the postdoctoral scholars and TREM research mentors.